 Sadly, there’s no magic wand to make anxiety vanish but by introducing a regular yoga and meditation practice, we can begin to relax our bodies and calm our minds so that we are better able to manage perimenopause.
 Moreover, it can bring the joy of reconnecting and rediscovering ourselves.

 If you are struggling with anxiety in perimenopause and would like to know how yoga can help, click here to obtain a copy of my FREE e-book .
-This demonstrates a selection of yoga poses that bring relief to menopausal symptoms.
-Whilst some are restorative, others are energy boosting or focus specifically on symptoms such as hot flashes.
+This demonstrates a selection of Restorative yoga poses that bring relief to anxiety, overwhelm stress and fatigue.

 You can also join our Facebook group Yoga for Peri/Menopause and enjoy free tips, advice, yoga sequences, classes and meet other like-minded women who are undergoing the same challenges.